Namit2111/bible-verse-finder/iteration2.md

 💬 Implement a discussion forum or comment section for users to share thoughts on verses or themes.
 11. Offline Functionality
 🌐 Enable offline access to core features using Progressive Web App (PWA) technology.
-12. Continuous Integration and Deployment
-🚀 Set up a CI/CD pipeline using GitHub Actions for automated testing and deployment.
-13. Analytics and Monitoring
-🛠️ Use error tracking tools like Sentry to monitor and quickly address issues.

 Stay tuned for more updates and improvements! 🚀